 Do not differentiate names through only a mixture of case or the presence/absence of an underscore character.

-Avoid differentiating through characters that are commonly confused visually such as ‘O’ and ‘0’, ‘I’ (lower case ‘L’), ‘l’ (capital ‘I’) and ‘1’, ‘S’ and ‘5’, ‘Z’ and ‘2’, and ‘n’ and ‘h’.

-Coding guidelines should be developed to define a common coding style and to avoid the above dangerous practices.

 D.20 Dead Store [WXQ]

 D.20.1 Applicability to Language

 Because C is an imperative language, programs in C can contain dead stores.
 This can result from an error in the initial design or implementation of a program, or from an incomplete or erroneous modification of an existing program.